kbrenn02/kbrenn02/README.md

 - 🌱 I’m currently working on a full-stack client project, using Docker, PostGres, React, and Prisma.
 Further, I'm continuing my learning around the backend environment, covering different types of databases and database calls.
 - 🔭 I recently finished building a video sharing app using React Native, NativeWind, and Appwrite.io.
 Check out my portfolio website to see a demo!
 - 😄 I'm currently working on a Spotify clone using the ShazamCore API from RapidAPI and building out the front end using React.
-- 👯 I'm also updating my Github with mini Python projects I completed before I had a Github account.
+- 👯 I'm also updating my Github with mini Python and C++ projects I completed before I had a Github account.
 - 📫 How to reach me: kevinmbrennan08@gmail.com

 <h3 align="left">Connect with me: </h3>